truenas/documentation/content/SCALE/SCALETutorials/Network/ManageNetworkSettingsHA.md

       4. Click **Save**

-   After editing the interface settings the **Test Changes** button displays.
+   After editing the interface settings, the **Test Changes** button displays.
 You have 60 seconds to test and then save changes before they revert.
 If this occurs, edit the interface again.

-4. Turn the failover service back on.
+4. Turn failover back on.
-   Go to **System Settings > Services** locate the **Failover** service and click edit.
+   Go to **System Settings > Failover**
    Select **Disable Failover** to clear the checkmark and turn failover back on, then click **Save**.

    The system might reboot.
-Monitor the status of controller 2 and wait until the controller is back up and running then click **Sync To  Peer**.
+Monitor the status of controller 2 and wait until the controller is back up and running, then click **Sync To Peer**.
    Select **Reboot standby TrueNAS controller** and **Confirm**, then click **Proceed** to start the sync operation.
-The controller reboots and SCALE syncs controller 2 with controller 1 which adds the network settings and pool to controller 2.
+The controller reboots, and SCALE syncs controller 2 with controller 1, which adds the network settings and pool to controller 2.

    ![FailoverSyncToPeerDialog](/images/SCALE/22.12/FailoverSyncToPeerDialog.png "Failover Sync To Peer")